jwflory/infrastructure/docs/wordpress.rst

 part of the original proposal_.

-For anything related to the management of the front-end of the WordPress sites, e.g. content / articles, that is the responsible of the team maintaining the publication.
+For anything related to the management of the front-end of the WordPress sites, e.g. content / articles, that is the responsibility of the team maintaining the publication.
 The Infrastructure team is only responsible for the technical aspects of managing the installations, as far as upgrades, backups, and other services.
 For the Magazine_, the point of contact for content is the Marketing_